eurodatacube/eodash-dashboard-api/docs/API.md

 ### create

 Creates a new dashboard.
-The user is automatically connected to the new dashboard and a `connect` call is not required.
+The user is automatically connected to the new dashboard and a `listen` call is not required.

 ```ts
 // Payload